Ivy-Apps/ivy-wallet/docs/guidelines/Error-Handling.md

 ) {
   suspend fun buyIfCheap(): Either<String, PositiveDouble> = either {
     val btcPrice = btcDataSource.fetchCurrentPriceUSD().bind()
-    // .bind() - if it fails returns Either.Left and short-circuits the function if(btcPrice.value > 50_000) {
+    // .bind() - if it fails, returns Either.Left and short-circuits the function if(btcPrice.value > 50_000) {
       // short-circuits and returns Either.Left with the msg below raise("BTC is expensive!
 Won't buy.")